Change point estimation for a stochastic heat equation: Background

 To motivate our statistical approach and as a benchmark for our later results, we briefly discuss the situation in a simpler Gaussian signal plus white noise model that is treated in \cite[Chapter VII, Section 2]{ibra81}.
-For a related discussion of spatial change point estimation in time-homogeneous SDE models we refer to \cite[Chapter 3, Section 4]{kuto04}.
+For a related discussion of spatial change point estimation in time-homogeneous SDE models, we refer to \cite[Chapter 3, Section 4]{kuto04}.
+Assume that we observe